Some former Sisi allies turn critics as Egypt election nears

 But the criticism in recent months from several of Sisi's staunchest former allies of his handling of the economy, security and a territorial dispute is striking in a country where fear of turmoil is another factor stifling dissent.

 "He must go," Hazim Abdelazim, a leading figure in Sisi's official 2014 presidential campaign, told Reuters.
 "He wasn't honest.
 He didn't respect the law or constitution.
-He has drowned the country in debt, and he had given up [our] land."
+He has drowned the country in debt, and he had given up (our) land."

 The presidency did not respond to a request for comment.
 Sisi's allies have dismissed accusations of rights abuses, saying his measures are needed for security in the face of an Islamist insurgency.
 Sisi says his government is working to put the economy back on track.

-Note: (This story has been corrected to remove reference to Baseera as state-owned in paragraph 10-11)